- PhD Program Director and Core Faculty

 Dept. of Health Policy and Management, Johns Hopkins Bloomberg School of Public Health

-Brendan Saloner, PhD, is an Associate Professor in the Department of Health Policy and Management in the Bloomberg School of Public Health.
+Brendan Saloner, PhD, is a Bloomberg Associate Professor of American Health in the Department of Health Policy and Management in the Bloomberg School of Public Health.
 He holds appointments in the Berman Institute of Bioethics and the Department of Mental Health, and is a member of the Institute of Health and Social Policy.

 Brendan Saloner is interested in issues related to equity in the financing of health services for vulnerable populations, and in issues related to health care reform in the United States.
 He has published articles related to health insurance affordability and cost-sharing in public insurance programs.
 He also has empirical interests related to mental health and substance abuse treatment, children’s health, and public insurance.

 His work has been published in notable journals including the New England Journal of Medicine, Health Affairs, Journal of Health Policy, Politics, and Law.
 His work has also been featured in the New York Times, NPR, CNN, and other major national news organizations.

 Dr. Saloner received his doctoral degree in Health Policy at Harvard University in 2012, with a concentration in ethics.
 He was a Robert Wood Johnson Foundation Health and Society Scholar from 2012-2014.
 He was the Greenwall Fellow in Bioethics at the National Academy of Medicine from 2015-2017.
 In 2019, he received the AcademyHealth Alice S. Hersh Emerging Leader Award.